 By Stephanie Younger •

-During a movement in defense of Black life calling for the abolition of the police state and the carceral state, it seemed that liberals who were saying “listen to Black women,” were solely speaking in reference to Black women who do the labor of “saving our Democracy.”
-Recently, liberals who “thank Black women for saving our Democracy” have made it alarmingly clear that the only Black women that matter to them are the ones who maintain policing, incarceration, deportations, and imperialism.
-Deciding on behalf of Black women as a whole that the victory of a Black woman who is an exploiter and oppressor of other Black women is somehow a “win” for us is not intersectional feminism.
-Specifically, silencing Black women who are abolitionist feminists to put a Black woman who is an incarcerator of other Black women on a pedestal, in the name of “intersectional feminism” is a victory for the existence of a police state and a carceral state.
-In October of 2020, I wrote an article about the ways liberals have silenced Black feminists, specifically those who are abolitionists, for critiquing Kamala Harris’ complicity in enforcing the prison industrial complex.
+During an uprising in defense of Black life calling for the abolition of the police state and the carceral state, it seemed that liberals who were saying “listen to Black women,” were solely speaking in reference to Black women who do the labor of “saving our Democracy.”
+Recently, many who have been “thanking” Black women for “saving our democracy” have made it alarmingly clear that the Black women they find worthy of their respect are politicians who uphold the prison industrial complex, police and deportations.
+Deciding on behalf of Black women as a whole that the victory of Black women who are an exploiters and oppressors of other Black women is somehow a “win” for us does not equate to “intersectional feminism”; it’s tokenism and symbolic freedom.
+Specifically, silencing Black women who are abolitionists to put a Black woman who is an incarcerator of other Black women on a pedestal, in the name of “intersectional feminism” is a victory for the existence of a police state and a carceral state.
+In October of 2020, I wrote an article about the ways liberals have silenced Black feminists, specifically those who are abolitionists, for critiquing Kamala Harris’ complicity in the prison industrial complex.

 “More recently, white liberal feminists have been bullying young Black feminists into conveniently glossing over Biden’s actions, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
 I see it as a type of feminism that idolizes politicians like Kamala Harris, who has bragged about sending Black youth through the school-to-prison pipeline and locking up their parents, and who has degraded people who advocate for schools, not prisons.
 I see it as type of feminism that silences the critiques of Black people affected by Kamala Harris’ actions and who are fighting for the abolition of what she maintains, which is the prison industrial complex.”“Black People Can’t Wait Every Four Years For Our Liberation,” by Stephanie Younger

-The co-optation of Black grief and Black radicalism continued into November of 2020, when people used a Black revolutionary space to celebrate the victory of an architect of the prison industrial complex and an enforcer of it; doing a great disservice to the Black folks being honored in that space.
-On November 7, I saw people (on social media and in person) using the Marcus-David Peters Circle in Richmond, Virginia as a venue to celebrate the victory of Biden and Harris.
-In the same space where many of us protested state violence throughout the summer of 2020, People were taking pictures of themselves holding “Biden [and] Harris 2020” signs; ignoring that the state violence throughout the summer of 2020 was orchestrated by our Black Democratic Mayor who was re-elected that week.
-People popped bottles of champagne and poured it on the memorial that honors Black people who have been murdered by the police.
-Many who occupied the Marcus-David Peters Circle that day were certain that we somehow no longer have a white supremacist as a president, and equated justice to the victory of a white man who co-authored a piece of legislation that maintained mass incarceration, and a Black woman whose complicity has a negative impact on Black families, specifically Black women and children.
+The co-optation of Black grief and Black radicalism continued into November of 2020, when people used a Black revolutionary space to celebrate the victory of an architect of the prison industrial complex and an enforcer of that system.
+On November 7, I saw people at the Marcus-David Peters Circle in Richmond, Virginia – on social media and in person – using the space as a venue to celebrate Biden and Harris being elected.
+In the same place where many of us protested state violence throughout the summer of 2020, people were taking pictures of themselves holding “Biden and Harris 2020” signs, and placing them on the monument.
+People popped bottles of champagne, and poured it on a memorial that honors Black people who have been murdered by the police.
+Not only were they disrespecting the Black folks being honored in that space, but they were ignoring that the state violence throughout the summer of 2020 was orchestrated by our Black Democratic mayor who was re-elected that week.
+Many who occupied the Marcus-David Peters Circle that day were certain that we somehow no longer have a white supremacist as a president, and believed that electing Biden & Harris equated to justice.
+However, they did a great injustice by using the space to celebrate the victory of a white man who co-authored a piece of legislation that sustained mass incarceration, and a Black woman whose complicity in that system has traumatized Black communities.

-More recently, many people have expressed their certainty that the recent capitol riots somehow no longer represent what America was built on, basing it on the fact that Biden and Harris were soon-to-be inaugurated at the time.
-Many of the same people who quoted MLK’s warning of the white moderate last Monday have spent the past two weeks embodying the white moderate and silencing the critiques of Black abolitionist feminists by advising us to “let them enjoy things.”
-In doing so, they are setting the timetable for Black liberation.
-Some of the same people who claimed to have cared about Black lives, and supported protestors throughout the summer are now idolizing the militarized police, despite their continuous attacks, surveillance, arrests and imprisonments of Black people.
+More recently, much of the discourse about the riots at the capitol was centered around the idea that this somehow no longer represents what America was built on, basing it on the fact that Biden and Harris were soon-to-be inaugurated at the time.
+Many of the same people who quoted MLK’s warning of the white moderate last Monday have spent the past two weeks – let alone many election cycles – embodying the white moderate by silencing the critiques of Black abolitionist feminists, setting the timetable for Black liberation by telling us to “let them enjoy things.”
+Some of the same people who claimed to have cared about Black lives, and supported protestors during the uprisings are now idolizing militarized police, despite their continuous attacks, surveillance, arrests and imprisonments of Black people.

-Given the that many liberals spent the remainder of 2020 telling Black abolitionist feminists in our own spaces that the “stakes are too high right now” to not appease the white moderate, I was unsurprised to find that they were not actually going to “hold them accountable.”
-In April of 2020, I wrote that a Biden presidency would be my biggest fear, in the sense that many liberals would become complacent with the idea of not showing up for Black lives, as long as the attack on Black life is orchestrated by those who share their political affiliation.
+Given that many liberals spent the remainder of 2020 telling Black abolitionist feminists in our own spaces that the “stakes are too high right now” to not appease the white moderate, I was unsurprised to find that they were not actually going to “hold them accountable.”
+In April of 2020, I wrote that a Biden presidency would be my biggest fear, in the sense that many liberals would become complacent with the idea of not showing up for Black lives, as long as the endangerment on Black life is orchestrated by the oppressors of their liking.
 Liberals who only “listen to Black women” who are exploiters and incarcerators of other Black women will continue to silence Black women who are abolitionist feminists.
-Liberals who spent the past four years claiming to have cared about Black lives will continue to disrupt our agency to grieve Black people who have been murdered by the state, by suggesting that “things could be worse.”
+Liberals who spent the past four years claiming to have cared about Black lives will continue to disrupt our agency to grieve Black people who have been murdered by the state.”
 Black women deserve so much better, and much more, especially the agency to root ourselves in keeping us and each other safe, beyond seeking freedom from the electoral system, or the prison industrial complex.